Back to blog

 Step 3: Verify the Match Rule Configuration

-Open the MDM admin panel and locate the match rules governing account-link events.
-You need two pieces of information:
+Access the MDM admin panel and navigate to the match rules governing account-link events.
+Locate the confidence threshold that governs automatic merges.

-Step 4: Cross-Check the Source Systems (CRM, Identity Provider, Storefront, Loyalty Platform)
+Step 4: Cross-Check Source Systems (Storefront, CRM, Identity Provider, and Loyalty Platform)

 Step 5: Rule Out Duplicate Data Entry